Song On The Sand (7/10) Genos

 Visit Jim's website: http://www.backfencemusic.com

-Recent songs are in the Jukebox above.
-The list below includes all the songs arranged alphabetically by song title and keyboard.
+Jim's songs are arranged alphabetically by song title.
 Click on the song title to listen to and/or download the song.
+Songs were recorded on the Tyros5 (T5), the Tyros3 (T3), or the Genos (G1). (v)-Vocal by Tom Devito.